A Response to the “Runaway Scenario”

 You can marshal a few writers in support of that opinion, and in the middle of the American Revolution a few state conventions acted that way.
 But this view runs contrary to both prevailing practice and established law.
 When the Constitution was adopted nearly all interstate conventions had been limited by topic, and in the intervening years also this has been true of nearly all conventions.

 Moreover, the “any convention can do anything” view directly contradicts established constitutional law.
 That law holds that when they act under Article V, all assemblies—both legislatures and conventions—derive all their authority exclusively from the Constitution.
 Their power is limited accordingly.
 To take one example: A state convention commissioned to consider only a particular amendment can be limited to that purpose.
 In Re Opinions of the Justices, 204 N.C.
 306, 172 S.E.
-474 (1933); see also the relevant bibliography at http://constitution.i2i.org/about/ for citations to cases.)
+474 (1933); see also the relevant bibliography at http://constitution.i2i.org/about/ for citations to cases.

 Some alarmists counter with a speculative essay written by Yale professor Akhil Amar when he was fresh out of law school.
 (The essay was written long ago and without the benefit of modern Article V scholarship.)
-In it, the youthful Amar argued that the people can, by convention, change the political system extra-constitutionally.
+In it, the youthful Amar argued that the people can, by convention, reform the political system extra-constitutionally.
 Now, to anyone familiar with the Declaration of Independence, this is an unsurprising thesis.
 Amar also suggested that some parts of the Constitution recognize this “popular sovereignty” power.
 But—and this is the important point—Amar explicitly distinguished the whole idea from Article V.

 We now turn to Mr. Michaelis’ assertion that the 1787 convention was called by Congress for the limited purpose of amending the Articles of Confederation, but instead “ran away” by drafting a new document.
-I address this common misconception briefly in the first part of my Goldwater study, for which Mr. Michaelis accuses me of “equivocation” and “a long and complex argument regarding the meanings of words.”
+I address this common misconception briefly in the first part of my 2010-11 three-part study, for which Mr. Michaelis accuses me of “equivocation” and “a long and complex argument regarding the meanings of words.”

 But the facts are neither equivocal nor complex.
 They are as follows: